Systemic vasculitis: Signs and symptoms

 Prodromal symptoms, constitutional abnormalities, and organ-specific manifestations are common in vasculitis patients.
-Patients may show up at the emergency room with life-threatening symptoms (such as massive hemoptysis or renal failure) or with nonspecific signs and symptoms (such as a rash, fever, myalgia, arthralgia, malaise, or weight loss) at their family physician's office.
+Patients may show up at the emergency room with life-threatening symptoms (such as coughing up massive amounts of blood or kidney failure) or with nonspecific signs and symptoms (such as a rash, fever, muscle pain, joint pain, a general sense of feeling unwell, or unintentional weight loss) at their family physician's office.
 The size, location, and extent of the vessels involved all affect the manifestations.

-Takayasu arteritis (TA) is typically documented in three distinct phases.
-There are generalized constitutional inflammatory symptoms during the first stage.
+Takayasu's arteritis (TA) is typically documented in three distinct phases.
+Constitutional inflammatory symptoms are often present during the first stage.
 Patients may report fever of unknown cause during this phase.
 Patients may refer to dorsal and thoracic pain in the following phase, and infrequently, neck pain as well.
 Arterial bruits, intermittent extremity claudication, decreased or absent pulses, and/or variations in arterial blood pressure among upper extremities are the hallmarks of the final phase.

 Giant cell arteritis (GCA) often exhibits a wide range of symptoms in its early stages, all of which are related to the localized consequences of systemic and vascular inflammation.
 The symptoms of GCA include jaw claudication, headaches, and tenderness in the scalp.
 The most common symptom is headache, which is restricted to the temporal region.

 Polyarteritis nodosa (PAN) can affect one organ or cause systemic failure as its clinical manifestation.
 Although any tissue may be impacted, PAN rarely affects the lungs for unclear reasons.
 A variety of clinical indicators, including common symptoms like fever, chills, weight loss, myalgia, and arthralgia, are typically present when PAN first manifests.
 Peripheral nerves and skin are typically involved in PAN.
 Skin manifestations include purpura, necrotic ulcers, subcutaneous nodules, and livedoid.
 Mononeuritis multiplex is the main neurological symptom, typically presenting as a drop in the foot or wrist.